-Often we hear friends comment on their ADHD, hyperactivity or focusing problems as though it were very common among adults, but ADHD is not as prevalent as we might believe as it effects less than 9% of children and approximately 3.4% of adults.
-We all experience difficulties with attention and focusing at some point in our lives, but a diagnosis is only warranted when the symptoms are pervasive and troubling in more than one area of life, and prevent academic or social success.
+Often we hear friends comment on their own problems with ADHD, hyperactivity or focusing problems as though it were very common among adults, but ADHD is not as prevalent as we might believe as it effects less than 9% of children and approximately 3.4% of adults.
+We all experience difficulties with attention and focusing at some point in our lives, but a diagnosis is only warranted when the symptoms are pervasive, effect more than one area of life, and prevent academic or social success.

 ADHD is a neurodevelopmental disorder that causes difficulties with attention, organization, excessive physical movement, and executive functioning skills (organizing, decision making, short term memory).
 Most scientists believe it to be primarily hereditary, meaning it runs in families.
 In Individuals with Disabilities Act (2004), attention deficits are included under the category of Other health Impairment and defined as: having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment.

 It is not a behavior disorder nor is it the result of bad parenting.
 However, the sooner you address the issues, the more likelihood of preventing underachievement and low self-esteem that can lead to other emotional and behavioral problems. https://www.understood.org